 Mineral cycling and supply

 Nitrogen is often considered the limiting growth factor for crops.
-Symbiotic and free-living (non-symbiotic) nitrogen fixing bacteria, found in most (particularly undisturbed) soil types, can convert atmospheric nitrogen to ammonia, which nitrifiers convert into nitrate that is readily assimilated by plants.
+Symbiotic and free-living (non-symbiotic) nitrogen fixing bacteria, found in most (particularly undisturbed) soil types, can convert atmospheric nitrogen to ammonia, which nitrifiers convert into nitrate, both of which can be readily assimilated by plants.

-Many fungi and bacteria have associations with plant roots, where they make minerals available from parent and organic soil material in exchange for carbon sugars exuded from the plant roots.
+Many fungi and bacteria have associations with plant roots.
+They make minerals available from parent and organic soil material in exchange for carbon sugars exuded (exudates) from the plant roots.
 Other organisms get involved, eating the bacteria and fungi and then excreting nutrient rich deposits making it available to others.
 The reach of fungal hyphae enables a much wider range for sourcing nutrients and fungi collaborate with bacteria to extract nitrogen, phosphorous, potassium and calcium from these distant regions to then bring back to root zones.

 In addition, earthworms, particularly anecic burrowing worms, ingest large quantities of mineral substances from deeper layers and bring these to the surface in casts, performing a vertical cycling service.
-Earthworms also contribute to the increase in the amount of nitrogen present in the ground through the excretion of ammonia and urea, forms that are directly useable by plants.
+Earthworms and other soil invertebrates also contribute to the increase in the amount of nitrogen present in the ground through the excretion of ammonia and urea, forms that are also directly useable by plants.

 Fungi and bacteria can also access other trace minerals like iron, boron, copper, zinc, magnesium, manganese which are supplied to plants, and these include important elements for healthy development and synthesis of disease and pest defence compounds.
-Many believe that the increased supply also increases crop micronutrient content, and therefore health benefits of our foods, and research is underway to demonstrate this.
+Many believe that a good supply also increases crop micronutrient content, and therefore health benefits of our foods, and research is underway to demonstrate this.

 Water management: holding, infiltration, and delivery

 In addition to aggregates, other creatures, like earthworms, also provide aeration that helps reduce compacted layers up to several meters deep and improves the porosity of the ground by 20-30%.
-Other species also create cavities such as diplopods, beetle larvae, mole-crickets, scarabs etc. In terms of holding water, organic matter will absorb 10 times its weight in water, providing a useful reservoir in droughts and flood events.
+Other species also create cavities such as millipedes, ants, beetle larvae, mole-crickets, scarab beetles etc. In terms of holding water, organic matter will absorb 10 times its weight in water, providing a useful reservoir in droughts and flood events.

 Plants capture CO2 and convert it to simple sugars.
 The primary purpose is to create building blocks for the plant’s own growth.
 However, a significant proportion of this is exuded out through the roots to stimulate fungi and bacterial growth.